jimlind/pie7o/README.md

 If there is ever a reason that two humans might want to mention this library via voice I'd be shocked.

+#### Anything else?

+I don't base64 encode the images before uploading them.
+A lot of other libraries I looked at were doing that.
+It's not hard to send the binaries, you just have to read the Twitter documentation.

 ## Code Quality Metrics

 #### 100% Code Coverage (Eventually...)